ysawa/jquery-store/README.markdown

 # jQuery Store

-jQuery Store can save and load almost all type of objects.
-The plugin convert objects into JSON strings and save them in localStorage.
+jQuery Store is a light-weight plugin to save and load objects safely.
+The plugin convert almost all types of objects into JSON strings and save them in localStorage.

+If you have a browser incompatible with localStorage, jQuery Store use only a hash as a storage.
+Thus, if you reload your browser, all data saved will be removed.
+(The plugin is not compatible with userData for IE6/7 as other storage plugins.)

 ## Compatibility